Aravinth-Megnath/Text_classification-Distilbert/README.md

 Added a classification layer on top of the pre-trained model to adapt it for the specific text classification task.
 Trained the model on the training dataset, monitoring performance on the validation set.

-## Evaluation and Metrics:
+Evaluation and Metrics:

-The model's performance was assessed using standard evaluation metrics including accuracy, precision, recall, and F1-score.
+The model's performance was assessed using standard evaluation metrics, including accuracy, precision, recall, and F1-score.
 Remarkably, the model achieved perfect scores of 1 for each of these metrics, reflecting its exceptional performance in classifying the app reviews.
 In addition, a detailed analysis of confusion matrices was conducted to gain insights into the model's behavior across various classes.